Overgaauw Tria Corda 2014 Tasting Notes

 - Residual sugar: 3.0 g/l

-Winemaker David van Velden’s comments: This Tria Corda is a full-bodied Bordeaux style blend of Cabernet Sauvignon (62%), Merlot (35%) and Cabernet Franc (3%).
-Its seductively perfumed nose generously offers layers of cassis, raspberry, cedar and a touch of spice and minerals.
-The nose follows through onto a silky, well-balanced palate which delivers fine ripe tannins and a long concentrated finish the perfect foil for the wine’s brilliant fruit.
+Winemaker David van Velden's comments: This Tria Corda is a full-bodied Bordeaux-style blend of Cabernet Sauvignon (68%), Merlot (25%) and Cabernet Franc (7%).
+Its seductively perfumed nose offers generous layers of cassis, raspberry, cedar and a touch of spice and minerals.
+The nose follows through onto a silky, well-balanced palate that delivers fine ripe tannins and a long, concentrated finish - the perfect foil for the wine's brilliant fruit.
 Its structure and rich fruit ensure at least 10 years ageing potential.